ruby/www.ruby-lang.org/en/news/_posts/2018-10-18-ruby-2-5-3-released.md

 us to make this release.
 Thanks for their contributions.

-Especially thank you wanabe for reporting the issue about 2.5.2 packages.
+Especially thank you wanabe for reporting the issue about the 2.5.2 packages.